altrsoftware/altr-alation-tag-policy/README.md

 <a  href="https://www.altr.com/">ALTR</a> partnered with <a  href="https://www.alation.com/">Alation</a> to fill a gap between data cataloging and data governance.

-With this powerful tool you can apply tags to a columns in Alation and automatically have those tags applied to the corresponding Snowflake columns.
+With this powerful tool, you can apply tags to columns in Alation and automatically have those tags applied to the corresponding Snowflake columns.
 If ALTR is already applying policy on those tags, the new columns will automatically have the same policies applied via ALTR.
-If not, you can easily create a tag based policy in ALTR on that new tag.
+If not, you can easily create a tag-based policy in ALTR on that new tag.

 ## Visuals